 Post Doctoral - U Pennsylvania School of Medicine - Altitude decompression at the Institute For Environmental Medicine.

-Researcher for the US Navy and Army aerospace, warfare, and medical divisions.
-Hoo rah.
+Research Physiologist for the US Navy and Army aerospace, warfare, and medical divisions.
+Hoo ah.

 Labored a year on a Fulbright grant for a blood substitute not needing refrigeration.
 The project wasn't funded, so after the year I was only a Half-bright.